gguuss/google-dotnet-demo/README.md

 5. Select the GoogleAuthDemo app from the Visual Studio launch/debug icon
 6. Press F5 to build and run the app
 7. Sign in when the app starts

+## Running the AuthWithAppActivities demo

+Open the project solution in Visual Studio
+1. Right click the solution and select Manage NuGet Packages
+2. Restore the packages
+3. Update the client ID and secret with new credentials from the [Google APIs console](https://code.google.com/apis/console)
+4. Select the AuthWithAppActivities app from the Visual Studio launch/debug icon
+5. Press F5 to build and run the app
+6. Sign in when the app starts, you shuold see the bottom dialog box indicating app activity permissions are requested.
+7. After you authorize the app, the app will write app activities to Google and upon success show the result.